Hebbrix

 Every job goes through these stages:

-Job is queued, waiting to start
+Job is queued, waiting for a worker to pick it up

 running